A camera is an essential piece of equipment for bloggers. However, there is no one good camera for all type of bloggers.

 Rebecca Brianne Nelson from Bexpeditions:

 At the moment my most trusted travel camera has been my Canon EOS M. I already had a Canon DSLR that I had been using daily, but wanted something a bit smaller.
 I absolutely love it for the smaller size, yet I can switch out my lenses and have many of the same features and flexibility I have with my DSLR.

 I enjoy that it’s much lighter on my neck and in my bag!
 This makes a huge difference if we’re hiking throughout the day or out and about in a large city and want to keep things light.
 It fits in my purse and that’s how I transport it!
 This way I always have it on me.

 Claire Martin from Claire’s Footsteps:

 When my five year old DSLR gave up last year, I decided not to purchase another DSLR.
-I purchased the Fujifilm X-A3 instead.
+I purchased the Fujifilm X-A3 (which is now the X-A5) instead.
 It’s got a sleek design and takes awesome photos.
 Although it’s still quite heavy, it’s nowhere near as bulky as a DSLR which makes travelling with it more enjoyable.

 It takes beautiful, high-quality photos and has all of the functions (shutter speed, aperture) of a DSLR, plus some fun features, like a swivel screen so I can take photos from a variety of angles and even flip it around for a selfie cam!